rafaelpadilla/Object-Detection-Metrics/README.md

 ### Precision x Recall curve

-The Precision x Recall curve is a good way to evaluate the performance of an object detector as the confidence is changed.
-There is a curve for each object class.
+The Precision x Recall curve is a good way to evaluate the performance of an object detector as the confidence is changed by plotting a curve for each object class.
 An object detector of a particular class is considered good if its precision stays high as recall increases, which means that if you vary the confidence threshold, the precision and recall will still be high.
 Another way to identify a good object detector is to look for a detector that can identify only relevant objects (0 False Positives = high precision), finding all ground truth objects (0 False Negatives = high recall).

 A poor object detector needs to increase the number of detected objects (increasing False Positives = lower precision) in order to retrieve all ground truth objects (high recall).
 That's why the Precision x Recall curve usually starts with high precision values, decreasing as recall increases.
 You can see an example of the Prevision x Recall curve in the next topic (Average Precision).
 This kind of curve is used by the PASCAL VOC 2012 challenge and is available in our implementation.

 ### Average Precision

 Another way to compare the performance of object detectors is to calculate the area under the curve (AUC) of the Precision x Recall curve.
-As AP curves are often zigzag curves frequently going up and down, comparing different curves (different detectors) in the same plot usually is not an easy task - because the curves tend to cross each other much frequently.
+As AP curves are often zigzag curves going up and down, comparing different curves (different detectors) in the same plot usually is not an easy task - because the curves tend to cross each other much frequently.
 That's why Average Precision (AP), a numerical metric, can also help us compare different detectors.
 In practice AP is the precision averaged across all recall values between 0 and 1.

+From 2010 on, the method of computing AP by the PASCAL VOC challenge has changed.
+Currently, **the interpolation performed by PASCAL VOC challenge uses all data points, rather than interpolating only 11 equally spaced points as stated in their [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.157.5766&rep=rep1&type=pdf)**.
+As we want to reproduce their default implementation, our default code (as seen further) follows their most recent application (interpolating all data points).
+However, we also offer the 11-point interpolation approach.

+#### 11-point interpolation

-PASCAL VOC 2012 challenge uses the **interpolated average precision**.
-It tries to summarize the shape of the Precision x Recall curve by averaging the precision at a set of eleven equally spaced recall levels [0, 0.1, 0.2, ... , 1]:
+The 11-point interpolation tries to summarize the shape of the Precision x Recall curve by averaging the precision at a set of eleven equally spaced recall levels [0, 0.1, 0.2, ... , 1]:

 <p align="center">
 <img src="http://latex.codecogs.com/gif.latex?AP%20%3D%20%5Cfrac%7B1%7D%7B11%7D%5Csum_%7Br%5Cin%5C%7B0%2C0.1%2C...%2C1%5C%7D%7D%5Crho_%7B%5Ctext%7Binterp%7D%5Cleft%20%28r%5Cright%20%29%7D">